The (extended) dynamical mean field theory combined with the two-particle irreducible functional renormalization-group approach as a tool to study strongly-correlated systems: Conclusions

 The proposed scheme is rather general, and more sophisticated truncations can be used to improve the results of the mentioned approaches.
 Numerical investigations of the presented equations will allow to study the concrete phenomena, such as charge- or spin-density wave instabilities in strongly-correlated systems, as well as screening of the long-range Coulomb interaction in the presence of strong electronic correlations.

-\textit{Acknowledgements. }The author is grateful to A. I. Lichtenstein, M. I. Katsnelson, E. v.
-Loon, S. Andregassen, N. Wentzell, and C. Taranto for stimulating discussions.
-The work is performed within the theme"Electron" 01201463326 of FASO, Russian Federation, and partially supported within the Act 211 Government of the Russian Federation, contract 02.A03.21.0006.
+\textit{Acknowledgements. }The author is grateful to A. I. Lichtenstein, E.~v.~Loon, A.~Toschi, and C. Taranto for stimulating discussions.
+The work is performed within the theme ``Quant" AAAA-A18-118020190095-4 of FASO, Russian Federation.
+The calculations are performed on the ``Uran" cluster of UB RAS.